CrossCheck (project)

-CrossCheck is a 2017 initiative from Google Labs and First Draft to support truth and verification in media.
-It was announced at the News Impact Summit in Paris, with a goal of helping the French electorate make sense of what and who to trust in their social media feeds, web searches and general online news consumption in the coming months.
+CrossCheck was a 2017 collaborative fact-checking project organized by First Draft and supported by Google News Lab.
+It was announced at the News Impact Summit in Paris, with a goal of helping the French electorate make sense of what and whom to trust in their social media feeds, web searches and general online news consumption in the coming months.
+The platform launched on 28 February 2017 with around 20 French and international media partners.